 Tutoring is a support service to assist students who may be experiencing academic difficulty.
 Students should contact their teacher and/or guidance counselor to arrange for tutoring.
 Limited tutorial service is available by members of the National Honor Society.

-Private tutorial services outside the school, arranged by parents (at parents' expense) can be utilized for support and enrichment.
+Private tutorial services outside the school, arranged by parents/guardians (at parents/guardians' expense) can be utilized for support and enrichment.
 No credit or grades are awarded for these tutorial experiences.